Macau Budget Hotels (Acceptable)

 Happy Family is a hotel that initially really impressed me, mostly due to the pretty Portuguese azulejos and classic hard tile floor.
 It looks like something straight out of Lisbon, and for budget digs, I thought the effort put into the decoration went way above and beyond.

 The problem was that the longer I lived there, the less I liked it, solely because of a very weird unpleasant smell coming from the hallway, that hit me like a ton of bricks after leaving the elevator.
 It reminded me of high grade chemicals used during home renovations, the kind where occupants need to live elsewhere for a week before returning.
-Perhaps if I were really lucky, I thought, it might even be DDT or asbestos.

 After getting into the room and closing the door, the smell wasn’t so bad, but it seemed to linger and get stronger as the night wore on.
 As I started drifted off to sleep around midnight, I felt a bit of a headache and sore throat coming on.